ZhengyanHuan/FM-RE/README.md

 | [`6p3_MNIST_LeNet`](6p3_MNIST_LeNet/) | 6.3 | Adversarial MNIST generation against LeNet-5. |
 | [`6p3_CIFAR_ResNet`](6p3_CIFAR_ResNet/) | 6.3 | Adversarial CIFAR-10 generation against ResNet-50. |

-Each folder has its own `configs.py`.
-These are independent experiments, not an installable Python package or a single command-line application.
-The `test.ipynb` files are evaluation notebooks, not automated unit tests.

 ## Data and checkpoint preparation